greenfork/nimraylib_now/README.md

 We can solve this by instructing nim to create binaries with the libraries linked statically.

-To do this just pass in the `-passL:-static` to nim when compiling your file.
+To do this just pass in the `--passL:-static` to nim when compiling your file.

 ## Community